AlexandriaDAO/core/src/tests/plan.md

+- Search button on permasearch wipes the owner state (and maybe other filter states)
 - If the mint has succeded the mint button should go away.
 - Need more dynamic states for the like/mint/withdraw buttons.